ZetaMap/Kandinsky-Numworks/src/kandinsky/README.md

 ### Installation
 You now have the option to install this module on [pypi.org](https://pypi.org/project/kandinsky/).
-For that, follow the steps [here](https://github.com/ZetaMap/Kandinsky-Numworks/blob/pysdl2/FAQ.md#how-to-install-this-module).
+For that, follow the steps [here](https://github.com/ZetaMap/Kandinsky-Numworks/blob/pysdl2/FAQ.md#how-to-install-this-module). <br>

 Or if you want, you can build it yourself, just run the command ``./setup``. <br>